Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 25 Februari 2025 22.27.29 UTC
+- WIB: Selasa, 25 Februari 2025 23.32.18 UTC
-- WITA: Selasa, 25 Februari 2025 23.27.29 UTC
+- WITA: Rabu, 26 Februari 2025 00.32.18 UTC
-- WIT: Rabu, 26 Februari 2025 00.27.29 UTC
+- WIT: Rabu, 26 Februari 2025 01.32.18 UTC

 Kutipan Inspiratif:
-"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: friendship
+Kategori: technology